9 Signs You May Have Sleep Apnea

 “A doctor should be involved,” Dr. Lance says.
 “You really don't know the severity of sleep apnea until you test for it.”

 The gold standard for treating sleep apnea is the continuous positive airway pressure therapy (CPAP) machine.
 The CPAP includes a mask or other device that fits over your nose or your nose and mouth.
-There is a tube that connects the mask to the machine’s motor that blows air into the tube.
-This increases air pressure in your throat so that your airway doesn't collapse when you breathe in.
+A tube connects the mask to the machine’s motor and blows air into the tube.
+This increases air pressure in your throat so your airway doesn't collapse when you breathe in.

-To lessen the severity of sleep apnea, there are a number of options to try, such as:
+To lessen the severity of sleep apnea, try:

 - Changing your sleep position so you're not laying on your back

 - Avoiding alcohol or medications that make you sleepy